John G. Frayne

 John G. Frayne (July 8, 1894, in Ireland – October 31, 1990, in Pasadena, California) was a physicist and sound engineer.

 Career

 Frayne received his Ph.D. in physics from the University of Minnesota while working at the Bell Laboratories.

+In 1918 he helped develop wireless telephone communications between airplanes and the ground while a member of the US Army Signal Corps.

 In 1928, he went to California Institute of Technology as a National Research Fellow in Physics.
+In 1929 he moved from Bell Laboratories to Electrical Research Products, where he worked for 30 years developing the light valve, noise reduction, 70m magnetic film recording and reproduction systems.

 In 1949, with Halley Wolfe, he wrote the classic textbook Elements of Sound Recording.